trifork/TriforkSwiftExtensions/README.md

   - URL encoding.
   - Check for regular expression matches.
   - Validate as phone number or email.
+  - Convertion to `NSMutableAttributedString` based on a list of enum values for formatting.
 - **UIAlertController:**
   - "OK" alert.
   - Presentation with custom tint color.